Dog Inherited Disease & Trait Test

 Testing: 1 Dog Sample

-Timeframe: 7 working days after we receive your samples at our office
+Timeframe: 10 working days after your samples arrive at the laboratory for testing.

 Why do you need this test?